-– It also allows the company to give any loan or guarantee or security in connection with any loan provided to any person or entity in whom any of the directors are interested, but shall be subjected to:
+– It also allows the company to give any loan or guarantee or security in connection with any loan provided to any person or entity in whom any of the directors are interested, but shall be subject to:

 - Passing of Special Resolution by the company in a General Meeting (Approval of at least 75% of the members is required),